-Employee Provident Fund (EPF) scheme, the main approach is to provide benefit to the employees at the time of their retirement.
+Employee Provident Fund (EPF) scheme, the main approach is to provide benefits to the employees at the time of their retirement.
 The EPF scheme specifies that a nominal amount is deducted from the employees’ salary as a contribution towards the fund.
 Tax on PF withdrawal is the main concern of the employee who leaves the company early.
 The changes regarding the Income-tax rules on the EPF withdrawal are discussed below.

 Employee Provident Fund Organisation or EPFO can deduct tax at source (TDS) only if an employee falls under these two cases:

 - If the employee has not completed 5 years of his/her continuous service.

 - If the EPF withdrawal amount is more than Rs.50,000.
 Earlier the limit was Rs.30,000